 |

 Within the overall process of software evolution or software maintenance falls the specific task of understanding the existing system.
-This is non-trivial; estimates are that up to 50% of the software maintenance task consists of program understanding.
+This is non-trivial; estimates are that up to 50% of the software maintenance task consists of program comprehension.
 This is due to many factors, not the least of which is the `cardinal, fundamental law of programming':

 -